My way of learning Spanish

 Having an unusually crowded past in terms of language learning, I know what works for me and what doesn’t.
 I’m sharing my thoughts in the hope that they will help your journey towards the freedom that speaking the local language guarantees in a foreign country.

-I started learning Spanish two years ago with a few-month break in the middle.
-Age-wise I’m beyond the stage when I’d need to prove my knowledge and abilities at various exams, and it’s liberating.
+I started learning Spanish in 2022.
+Age-wise, I’m beyond the stage when I need to prove my knowledge and abilities at various exams, and it’s liberating.
 I learn what and when I want, and no one has any expectations of me.
 But most importantly, I have a motivation that nothing can beat – I want to be able to freely converse with my Spanish-speaking friends.
-They are not many but all the more motivating.
+They are not many, but all the more motivating.

 Live the language you learn

 I’m not exaggerating when I say that Spanish learning took over my life.
-I freelance and I accept work in line with my lessons and homework.
+I freelance, and I have reached a point when I accept work in line with my lessons and homework.
 I have refused projects because I knew I had some Spanish-related tasks lined up.
 As an adult, focusing on homework might sound ridiculous, and it’s certainly a privilege, but as long as I can afford it, I’ll let this little obsession rule my world.

 Full immersion is necessary for me to stay on track and for my brain to adapt to a new culture.
-In the past, I had the opportunity to live and work in the countries the language of which I was learning but in the case of Spanish, that’s not an option for now.
+In the past, I had the opportunity to live and work in the countries whose languages I learned, but in the case of Spanish, this is not currently possible.

 Music

-Music is on all day from the moment I get out of bed, I only switch it off when I work.
+I turn on music the moment I get out of bed, I switch it off though, when I work.
 The bills must still be paid after all.
-Latin music is slowly becoming a favourite of my neighbours I’m sure for no one has complained.
-Make sure you turn down the volume though if they ask you to!
+Latin American music is slowly becoming a favourite of my neighbours, I’m sure, for no one has complained.
+Make sure you turn down the volume though, if they ask you to!

 I didn’t know many Latin artists before beyond the most popular ones, but Spotify does the job for me, offering an endless list of performers daily.
 I have found a few gems in the last year and my current favourite is Alex Cuba.
 I just can’t get enough of his music, his voice is a balm to the soul and his lyrics are relatively easy to understand with a little help from a dictionary if you are still at the start of your language-learning journey.